WenSimEHRP/JGRPP-wiki/Features/Signalling.md

     Decrease the value of the counter when the front of the train passes this signal.
 The value will not decrease below 0.
   * Set
     Set the value of the counter to a particular value when the front of the train passes this signal.
+* Penalty config
+  The sub-actions which this can take are:
+  * No PBS back penalty
+    Do not apply the pathfinder penalty for passing this signal from the back side.
+  * Cancel no PBS back penalty
+    Cancel a previous do not apply the pathfinder penalty for passing this signal from the back side.
+* Speed adaptation control
+  The sub-actions which this can take are:
+  * Make exempt
+    The train is made exempt from automatic speed adaptation when the train passes this signal.
+  * Remove exemption
+    A previous exemption from automatic speed adaptation is removed when the train passes this signal.

 Advanced conditions:
 * PBS entry signal